benedekthomas/FSND_Capstone/README.md

 Representation of a feedback with the fields

 ```
-kudos_id - unique id
+id - unique id
-kudos - String, literal description of the kudos
+text - String, literal description of the kudos
-team-member - foreign key of the team member
+team_member_id - foreign key of the team member
-date - timestamp
+date - date of entry in literal format
 ```

 ### Context